3legggedcat/499llmeval/README.md

 python3 main.py /path/to/slides.pptx
 ```

-You can also set a different local model:
+You can also choose a different local model:

 ```bash
 export OLLAMA_MODEL="llama3.1:8b"
 python3 main.py /path/to/document.pdf
 ```

-## Optional remote backend
+## Run With a Remote API

-If you do want to use a remote model later, set the LLM configuration with environment variables:
+If you want to use the `litellm` backend, you must provide your own API key.

+Set these environment variables before running:

 ```bash
 export LITELLM_API_KEY="your-api-key"